Moonshine-IDE/MoonshineWebsite/docs/superhumaninstaller/piechart/index.md

 2. Right click newly creted project and go to `Settings`.
 Choose `Build Options`, `Custom SDK` and point to the latest Apache Royale nightly version (which you can download with Moonshine SDK Installer).
 3. Go to `Project -> Build Project` to build on your local machine first.
 4. With Apache Royale Application project selected, go to `Project -> Deploy on Vagrant Server`.
 Your URL should be populated automatically like this: `http://domino.mars.planets.com/PieChartNsfRoyaleApplication/js-debug/index.html` where 'mars' and 'planets' are your hostname and certifier.
 Click `Submit`.
-5. A CRUD interface welcome page shuld open:
+5. The CRUD interface welcome page shuld open:

 ![crud-welcome](.\img\crud-welcome.png)